-There is a dining tent where meals are served but due to the excellent weather and skies often dinner will be served beneath the stars.
+There is a dining tent where meals are served but due to the excellent weather and skies often dinner is served beneath the stars.
 All meals are prepared by the camp chef, dinner is 3-course.

-As well as our professional guide you will also be accompanies by a back up team consisting of a chef and camp assistants who are there to make your safari even more enjoyable.
-The camp staff set-up and break down camp as required as well as carrying out various daily camp chores ensuring our guests enjoy total relaxation on safari.
+As well as a professional guide you will also be accompanied by a back up team consisting of a chef and camp assistants who are there to make your safari even more enjoyable.
+The camp staff set-up and break down camp as required as well as carrying out various daily camp chores ensuring guests enjoy total relaxation on safari.